intjelic/python-sfml/doc/source/api/graphics.rst

       Enable or disable texture smoothing.

-      This prpoerty is similar to :attr:`Texture.smooth`.
+      This property is similar to :attr:`Texture.smooth`.
 This parameter is disabled by default.

       :rtype: bool